 - If you’re at a healthy weight, active, and want to build muscle, aim for 0.73-1.10 g/lb or 1.6-2.4 g/kg but up to 3.3 g/kg if you’re an experienced lifter and want to minimize fat gain while bulking

 - If a healthy weight and active but seeking fat loss, aim for 0.73-1.1 g/lb or 1.6-2.4 g/kg

 - If overweight or obese, aim for 0.54-0.68 g/lb pr 1.2-1.5 g/kg - this is using your total body weight and not necessarily your lean mass

 - If pregnant, aim fo 0.77-0.82 g/lb or 1.7-1.8 g/kg

 - If breastfeeding, aim for at least 0.68g/lb for 1.5g/kg

 - If vegan or mostly plant-based with your protein intake, then your requirements may be a bit higher than what I just outlined simply because plant-based proteins are less bioavailable due to their amino acids profile, which means your body doesn’t utilize the protein in the food as effectively as animal-based proteins

-This isn't to imply that you shouldn’t be vegan or follow a plant-based diet.
-It simply means that due to the nature of plant-based proteins often having poorer bioavailability, you should consider increasing your protein intake, especially if you’re noticing that you’re not recovering well, sleep is poor, or performance is reduced.
+This isn't to imply that you shouldn’t follow a plant-based diet.
+It simply means that due to the nature of plant-based proteins often having poorer bioavailability and a less than ideal amino acid profile, you should consider increasing your protein intake, especially if you’re noticing that you’re not recovering well, sleep is poor, or performance is reduced.

 Looking at all of these numbers outlined, most people should aim for 0.73-1.1 g of protein per pound of bodyweight.
 Basically, you can take 73-110% of your bodyweight as your goal range.
 Example: A 120lb woman needs 88-132g per day.